Stainless Steel Cookware

 Before you start cooking

-- Ingredients at room temperature
+• Ingredients at room temperature

-To start with, make sure the ingredients are at room temperature, and pat them dry before adding to the pan. - Let the pan warm up first
+To start with, make sure the ingredients are at room temperature, and pat them dry before adding to the pan.

-Let your pan warm up slowly and don't add oil or butter until it hits the right temperature. - How to tell a stainless steel pan is hot enough?
+Let your pan warm up slowly and don't add oil or butter until it hits the right temperature.

 Splash a little water into the pan; if the droplets dance around, it's at the right temperature.
 If they turn to steam only slowly, it needs to be warmer; if they boil straight off, the pan is too hot.